How to Install an Electric Tankless Water Heater: Wiring Guide

 - NEC Article 240 (Overcurrent Protection): Details the requirements for breakers and fuses.

 Adhering to these NEC tankless water heater requirements is mandatory for a compliant and safe installation of all electric hot water heaters.
+For local interpretations and amendments, always check with your AHJ.

 Step-by-Step: Sizing the Breaker and Wire